DanielEScherzer/website-content/src/Blog/posts/20250919-rust-euler.md

 # Project Euler in Rust

-Having done the obligatory hello world, I set out to actually code something useful in Rust.
+After writing the obligatory "Hello, World!", I wanted to work on something more substantial in Rust.
 When I learn a new programming language, my go-to source of coding problems to try and solve in the new language is [Project Euler][proj-euler], which features hundreds of coding challenges of various difficulty levels.